 And part of what makes WYC’s sessions so powerful is that they are attended by so many teachers.
 That elevates the collective consciousness.
 WYC is a teaching school mainly because it is attended by lots of teachers who participate in teaching the sessions as they practice.
 The teachers attending WYC’s regular sessions also help train the WYC’s Teacher Training Programs students.
 We’re all part of that process, and Teacher Training Program trainees attend the daily open sessions as part of their enrollment at no extra cost.
 That helps elevate the consciousness of the sessions as well.
 But it’s also important that people new to yoga attend WYC’s sessions.
 It gives the teachers-in-training insight into the beginner reality.

 I’m New to Yoga, Can I Attend WYC Classes?

-During the week, (Monday, Wednesday, and Friday mornings), you can do our version of “Mysore style” Ashtanga Yoga.
+That’s just another reason we emphasize morning practice.
+We are energetically fresh in the morning.
+It’s literally a new day, and during the week, (Monday, Wednesday, and Friday mornings), you can do our version of “Mysore style” Ashtanga Yoga.
 “Mysore style” means each student is given individual instruction.
-So you can arrive any time between 6 and 8am, start your practice when you’re ready, and finish by 9:00 at the latest.
+So you can arrive any time between 7 and 9am, start your practice when you’re ready, and finish by 10:00 at the latest.
 It’s “our version” of Mysore Ashtanga because it’s taught collectively and we engage in humorous dharma talks.
 You can read WYC ASHTANGA for further clarification on how the weekday classes are conducted.